-The Teen Advisory Committee began at Boston Children's Hospital in 2002, and consists of adolescents and young adults who receive their care at Boston Children’s.
-Meetings occur on a monthly basis for 2 hours in the early evening.
+The Teen Advisory Committee has been active at Boston Children’s Hospital since 2002.
+It consists of adolescents and young adults who receive their care at Boston Children’s.
+Meetings occur on a monthly basis for two hours in the early evening.
 Free parking and dinner are provided at each meeting.

-- Provide teens with leadership experience, and public speaking and presentation opportunities
+- Provide teens with leadership experience, as well as public speaking and presentation opportunities.

-- Guide to transitioning from pediatric to adult care - One Step at a Time and article featuring TAC members and their experiences
+- creating a guide to transitioning from pediatric to adult care: One Step at a Time

-Members of TAC are asked to sit on hospital-wide committees and give on-going input for specific projects.
-Their role is to represent the adolescent perspective.
+Members of TAC are often asked to sit on hospital-wide committees and give ongoing input for specific projects.
+Their role is to represent the teen perspective.
 These committees are not part of the TAC meeting and participation is completely voluntary.
-Current involvement includes:
+Current projects include:

 - Patient Portal